perfana/test-events-command-runner/README.md

 But since the second command is also a `continueOnKeepAliveParticipant`, the `/tmp/test-run-2.busy` file should also be removed to actually have the test stopped.

-ALso when both `/tmp/test-run-1.busy` and `/tmp/test-run-2.busy` are removed the test will stop.
+The test will also stop when both `/tmp/test-run-1.busy` and `/tmp/test-run-2.busy` are removed.

 ```xml
 <plugins>